ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     where :math:`\beta` is the term on the r.h.s except :math:`W_b`.

 * ``<collision_name>.scattering_processes`` (`strings` separated by spaces)
-    Only for ``background_mcc``.
-The MCC scattering processes that should be included.
+    Only for ``dsmc`` and ``background_mcc``.
+The scattering processes that should be included.
 Available options are ``elastic``, ``back`` & ``charge_exchange`` for ions and ``elastic``, ``excitationX`` & ``ionization`` for electrons.
-    The ``elastic`` option uses hard-sphere scattering, with a differential cross section that is independent of angle.
-    With ``charge_exchange``, the ion velocity is replaced with the neutral velocity, chosen from a Maxwellian based on the value of ``<collision_name>.background_temperature``.
     Multiple excitation events can be included for electrons corresponding to excitation to different levels, the ``X`` above can be changed to a unique identifier for each excitation process.
 For each scattering process specified a path to a cross-section data file must also be given.
 We use ``<scattering_process>`` as a placeholder going forward.

 * ``<collision_name>.<scattering_process>_cross_section`` (`string`)
-    Only for ``background_mcc``.
+    Only for ``dsmc`` and ``background_mcc``.
 Path to the file containing cross-section data for the given scattering processes.
 The cross-section file must have exactly 2 columns of data, the first containing equally spaced energies in eV and the second the corresponding cross-section in :math:`m^2`.
+The energy column should represent the kinetic energy of the colliding particles in the center-of-mass frame.

 * ``<collision_name>.<scattering_process>_energy`` (`float`)
     Only for ``background_mcc``.
 If the scattering process is either